-In conclusion, in the present study we observed that patients with clinically manifest chronic heart failure relatively have lower concentrations of natriuretic peptides, if their fT4 concentration ranges in a narrow optimal level (by definition used).
+In conclusion, in the present study we observed that patients with clinically manifest chronic heart failure have relatively lower concentrations of natriuretic peptides, if their fT4 concentration ranges in a narrow optimal level (by definition used).
 Nevertheless, our study is limited by its retrospective, observational design.
-Therefore, it only allowed us to speculate on potential benefit of thyrostatics or Thormone supplementation in patients with heart failure and fT4 outside these optimal limits be treated or not.
-On the other hand, for the present, these patients should deserve particular attention and a very careful standard therapeutic management of heart failure.
+Therefore, it only allowed us to speculate on potential benefit of thyrostatics thyroid hormone or supplementation in patients with heart failure and fT4 outside these optimal limits.
+On the other hand, these patients should deserve particular attention and a very careful standard therapeutic management of heart failure.